AarushiDhanger/RISCV_Processor/README.md

 Output
 0:0
 Write enable for data memory (1 for Store, 0 for Load)
-             Your cpu must “synthesize”.
+             Your CPU must “synthesize”.
 For implementation, we are using too many ports.
-We will later decide if we wish to put memories and cpu inside a top level design (+ disable synthesis for memories) to reduce ports (For now, you should have only your cpu in the design and all else in the testbench and set the cpu as design_top and synthesize your cpu only.)
+We will later decide if we wish to put memories and cpu inside a top-level design (+ disable synthesis for memories) to reduce ports (For now, you should have only your CPU in the design and all else in the testbench and set the cpu as design_top and synthesize your cpu only.)
-Deliverables -
-Demo - 50 marks
-- (30 if pipeline works but hazards are not handled, 20 for data hazard handling) Code submission - 50 marks
-- (30 if pipeline works but hazards are not handled, 20 for data hazard handling)